fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-goal-intro.md

 A Goal must have a startDate and optionally a target.dueDate or dueDuration to specify during which period the Goal applies.

-Goal.addresses must reference exactly one procedureRequest containing the reference ranges that the Goal supports.
+Goal.addresses must reference exactly one serviceRequest containing the reference ranges that the Goal supports.

 Goal.target.measure must contain an observation code indicating which type of observation the Goal is intended for.